r-lidar/lidR/README.md

 # Install lidR from github

-The package contains C++ code.
 To install the package from github make sure you have a working development environment.

 * **Windows**: Install [Rtools.exe](https://cran.r-project.org/bin/windows/Rtools/).
 * **Mac**: Install `Xcode` from the Mac App Store.